UPPMAX/R-matlab-julia-HPC/docs/advanced/MLR.md

      wget https://github.com/dmlc/xgboost/releases/download/v1.5.0rc1/xgboost_r_gpu_linux.tar.gz
      ```

+     NOTE: if on NSC, activate your newly created conda environment, if you are not already there.
+Create a suitable directory for installing (probably for R 4.5.1) and add to .bashrc if you have not already:

+     ```bash
+     mkdir -p /proj/courses-fall-2025/users/<username>/R-packages-4.5.1
+     echo R_LIBS_USER="<path-to-your-space-on-proj-storage>/R-packages-%V" > ~/.Renviron
+     ```

      Then, install the package

      ```bash
      R CMD INSTALL ./xgboost_r_gpu_linux.tar.gz
      ```

-     Download a data set like the <a href="https://archive.ics.uci.edu/dataset/280/higgs" target="blank">HIGGS</a> data set for detecting Higgs particles that is large enough to benefit from GPU acceleration (it can take several minutes to download and uncompress):
+     Download a data set like the <a href="https://archive.ics.uci.edu/dataset/280/higgs" target="blank">HIGGS</a> data set for detecting Higgs particles that is large enough to benefit from GPU acceleration (it can take several minutes to download and uncompress).
+Do not put in the R-packages library:

      ```bash
      wget https://archive.ics.uci.edu/static/public/280/higgs.zip